Billy-Dickson/Billy-Dickson.github.io/_posts/2006-07-10-Pitreavie-10k-Road-Race-2006.md

 This was my first time running this race, with Mark and Chris, and is soon became a firm favorite with for us all for a while.

 It's an out and back course over the Forth Road Bridge, the spread (food and drink) provided at the end is brilliant!
-One of the runs that I run with my sister, or failing that, some of my JogScotland runner.
+One of the runs that I run with my sister.

 ## Event Photos